Language Reference

 - They must start with an underscore or an ascii letter.

-- They can contain underscores, ascii letters, or digits.
+- They can contain underscores, ascii letters, or decimal digits.

 (